jnields/febs/README.md

 ## Description

-FEBS is an extensible front-end build system with a simple, command-line interface that:
+`FEBS` is an extensible front-end build system with a simple, command-line interface that:
-- builds of all of your front-end production and development assets.
+- builds all of your front-end production and development assets.
 - allows extension via webpack overrides of our defaults.
-- runs your JavaScript unit tests.
+- runs JavaScript unit tests.
-- runs code coverage of your JavaScript.
+- runs JavaScript code coverage.
 - performs quality checks using Airbnb's style guide and ESLint rules.
-- provides a live reload development server that updates as you code.
+- provides you with a live-reload development server.

 ## Features
 - Command-line interface (see [Usage](#usage))